Canned Saury Fish Cakes

 6. Step 6:

-Combine canned fish, rice, boiled potatoes in a bowl.
+In a bowl, combine the canned fish, rice, and boiled potato.
 Season with salt and pepper.

 7. Step 7: